Pnaghavi/Weather-Storm/README.md

 The Weather-Storm uses the [Elam](https://github.com/klavinslab/elma) library as its infrastructure to implement an event loop process manager for Raspberry Pi to read weather data from an online server and use that to create visual indications, such as blinking LEDs and turning a stepper motor.
 In addition, I am using the [http.h](https://github.com/yhirose/cpp-httplib), [json.h](https://github.com/nlohmann/json), [bcm2835](https://www.airspayce.com/mikem/bcm2835), [WiringPi](http://wiringpi.com/) for this project.
 In this project I am getting weather data of Seattle, WA from an online server
-[openweathermap](https://api.openweathermap.org/) and using the current maximum temperature of Seattle, I am turning this information into visual responses using the raspberry pi.
-These visual responses are 8 LEDs that brighten while the stepper motor is rotatig as many counts as the current maximum temperature of Seattle in Kelvins and finally, the LEDs dim slowly.
-I have used a stepper motor, a switching power supply, a TI DRV8711 stepper drive, and a raspberry pi for this project.
+[openweathermap](https://api.openweathermap.org/) and using the current maximum temperature of Seattle, I am turning this information into visual responses using the Raspberry Pi.
+These visual responses are 8 LEDs that brighten while the stepper motor is rotating as many counts as the current maximum temperature of Seattle in Kelvins and finally, the LEDs dim slowly.
+I have used a stepper motor, a switching power supply, a TI DRV8711 stepper drive, and a Raspberry Pi for this project.
 The source code for this project is available [on github](https://github.com/Pnaghavi/Weather-Storm).